 Craftsman is controlled by Sears Holdings and has a line of durable lawn, tools, garden equipment, and work wear.
 Craftsman is owned by KCD IP, LLC; which is a special purpose body designed by Sears Holdings for securitization purposes that also owns Sear’s house brands, which are DieHard and Kenmore.

-When it comes to the products itself, Sears has never produced Craftsman products and instead, depends on other manufacturers to create goods for them.
+When it comes to the products itself, Sears has never produced Craftsman Air Compressor products and instead, depends on other manufacturers to create goods for them.
 Once they have the goods, they apply the brand name Craftsman and sell these to consumers.
 Oftentimes, these branded items incorporate exclusive functions or features that separate these from the own brand of the manufacturer.
-Also, the products of Craftsman are similar or even identical to items from other brands yet have different names on them.
+Also, the Craftsman air compressor products are similar or even identical to items from other brands yet have different names on them.

 At the beginning of 2010, Apex Tool Group manufactured hand tools such as wrenches, sockets, and ratchets for Craftsman until these were produced overseas; mainly in China though some were created in Taiwan.
 However, tools created by Western Forge such as adjustable wrenches, pliers, screwdrivers, and more, remained made in the United States.